Personal safety

 Can I protect myself or my property without breaking the law?

 You may, in limited circumstances, arrest someone who you find committing an offence or who you reasonably suspect has committed an offence.
 You should hand that person over to the police without delay.
-Be warned though that you risk legal action for wrongful arrest, false imprisonment or assault if you go over the limited legal authority you have and you should get legal advice if you make a citizen's arrest.
+Be warned though that you risk legal action for wrongful arrest, false imprisonment or assault if you go over the limited legal authority you have.

 You are not criminally responsible for an assault on another person when you have been provoked.
 The provocation must: